adamedx/autographps-sdk/ROADMAP.md

 * Make exportedcertficatepath member of new-graph*certificate use a fully qualified path
 * Fix unnecessary token acquisitions
 * New-GraphApplicationCertificate -NoCertCredential parameter does not work for the parameter set with -AppId and -CertOutputDirectory
+* Add GraphResponseObject type to any created items like application, consent output

 ### Postponed